NatCATModeling/R4H2O/manuscript/1_data_science.md

 Each case study starts with a problem definition that explains the issue that needs resolution.
 Starting analysis with a problem statement is critical to ensure that our work is useful and able to deliver value.
 Each case study also includes a description of the reality from which the data was extracted.
 Understanding the context of abstract data minimises mistakes in interpretation.

-X> To prepare for the first case study, please install the [R software](https://www.r-project.org/) and the [RStudio](https://www.rstudio.com/) environment.
-You also need to download the [course files](https://github.com/pprevos/r4h2o) to obtain the data files and code examples.

 The [next chapter](#basics) introduces the basics of the R language and using RStudio.